Web-dev-learner1/To-do-List/README.md

 # To-do-List
-To do list by Shreeelakshmi
+To do list App by Shreeelakshmi